HPS: Heart Protection Study

 The Heart Protection Study (HPS) was a large UK, placebo-controlled, randomised trial of cholesterol-lowering with simvastatin 40mg daily versus placebo and of anti-oxidant vitamin supplementation, using a combination of vitamin C, vitamin E and beta carotene versus matching placebo.
 Between 1994 and 1997, 20,536 patients at increased risk of vascular disease were randomised in 69 hospital-based clinics around the UK.
-These patients were followed up for an average of 5 years in the study clinics while they continued on their randomised treatment, for a further 5 years by annual postal questionnaire and follow-up is on-going via electronic health records.
+These patients were followed up for an average of 5 years in the study clinics while they continued on their randomised treatment, and then for a further 5 years by annual postal questionnaire.

 The HPS has shown that: